ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on battleship project

 **Thoughts:** nearing the finish line.
 Started implementing design, game functions all work good.
 Had frustrating issues getting img assets to work, but figured it out in the end.

+### Day 92: October 4, 2021

+**Today's Progress**: Finished on battleship project

+**Thoughts:** Completed!
+That was really tough to wrap my head around, but I feel accomplished in what I did.
+I felt like my logic stayed sound and continued on a straight track without getting diverted much.
+Learned some new aspects about design and syntax as well.
+Now onto React!